-If it is an important part your research design to collect participant information from a crowdsourcing platform that CIS has not yet vetted, the platform will require an ancillary Data Security Review by CIS.
+If it is an important part of your research design to collect participant information from a crowdsourcing platform that OIT has not yet vetted, the platform will require an Ancillary Review by OIT.
 This review will not delay IRB/HRPP review or approval of your research, but it may delay implementation of your IRB/HRPP-approved procedures.

-**Please visit the CIS Software Catalog for more information.
+**Please visit the OIT Software Catalog for more information.

 Can I use crowdsourcing to compensate participants for my human subjects research studies at Brown?

-It depends.
 The Brown University’s Controller’s Office is responsible for ensuring the proper stewardship of the University’s financial resources.
-The IRB/HRPP relies on the Controller’s Office to determine which forms of compensation comply with federal and State laws, and University policy.
+The IRB/HRPP relies on the Controller’s Office to determine which forms of compensation comply with federal and state laws, and University policy.
 Only these forms of compensation are available to you for human subjects research.